numenta/nupic.torch/README.md

 This library integrated the principles of HTM into [pytorch](https://pytorch.org/) deep learning platform.

-For usage guides, quick starts, and API documentation, see <http://nupic.docs.numenta.org/>.

 ### Installation

 To install the latest released version from PyPI: